Skip to main content

 Decision matrix comparing when self-hosting an open-weight model makes more sense than buying a managed API.

-That is the real inference economics story.
-Open weights are not magical.
-They are an operating lever.
-Used well, they can improve margin, privacy, and product control all at once.
-Used badly, they can turn into a fancier way to buy underutilized hardware.
+That is the whole story.
+Open weights are not magic.
+They are leverage.
+Used well, they improve margin, privacy, and flexibility.
+Used badly, they are just a very expensive way to discover that your GPU cluster enjoys long, contemplative breaks.

 Source file